janelia-kicad/LED-Display_G4_Hardware_Arena/README.md

 ## Interconnect PCB

 The interconnect is a 2 layer PCB.
+It servers as an adapter between a VHDCI receptacle and a 40-pin header which is connected to the Arena via a ribbon cable.
+Recent tests have shown, that these ribbon cables introduce noise and should be kept as short as possible.

+# Files

 ```
-├── Production              - Gerber and drill files
+├── Production              - Gerber, drill, BOM
+│   ├── 2017_Arena_12-18    - Arena board (old)
-│   ├── Arena_12-18         - Arena board (2019)
+│   ├── 2019_Arena_12-18    - Arena board (current)
 │   └── Interconnect        - Interconnect board
 ├── Schematic
 │   └── Arena_bottom.pdf    - generated 2017-06-09
 └── README.md